 This section aims to provided you with a greater idea of how compensation figures in data breach claims are calculated.
 For a more detailed estimate of the potential value of your data breach claim, talk to our advisors using the details given below.

 Our advisors can provide free advice regarding the password data breach claims process.
-They can also offer an eligibility assessment at no cost to you.
-If your potential claim is deemed valid, then our advisors could connect you with a specialist data breach solicitor from our expert panel.
+They will also check your eligibility at no cost to you.
+If your claim is deemed valid, then our advisors could connect you to our expert panel, which includes solicitors specialising in data breach claims.

 They can offer a type of No Win No Fee contract.
 The particular agreement the solicitors on our panel can offer you is known as a Conditional Fee Agreement (CFA).
 With such a contract, claimants benefit from some distinct features, including not paying any fees at the start of or during their claim for the solicitor’s services.
 You will also not incur a fee for these services should the claim fail.